At this very moment I'm inside a microscopic submersible somewhere in your disgusting belly, attached to your arm control nerve! Dib:

 - In one, a (CGI) child's sore nose flees around to the back of its head, to avoid being assaulted by an ordinary un-lotion-impregnated tissue.

-- In another, the nose also turns into sort of a pipe, which you really wouldn't want happening to your nose.
+- In another, the nose also turns into a foghorn; and in another a flamethrower, which you really wouldn't want happening to your nose.

 - And in yet another commercial, a little girl brings Puffs tissues to her class, and all the other childrens' noses fly of their faces and go to hers.